 To obtain it, candidates must meet the following conditions:

-No incompatible convictions (no criminal record)
+Not have any incompatible convictions (clean criminal record)

 Have completed training recognized or validated by the CNAPS